DrKain/DrKain/README.md

 ## ♡ Hi there
 I'm Kain.
 Programmer, Procrastinator and Pessimist.
 Here's my [website](https://ksir.pw) where you'll find nothing exciting.
 I'm not a doctor, the Dr in my name is because the username "Kain" is often taken.
+I abhor social media.
+You will not find me on Facebook, Instagram, TikTok or whatever is popular these days.
+I'm on Discord but that's about it.

 ## ♡ GitHub Suggested